-ADD 2 eggs to the bowl and place them on top of the pan.
-Start to whisk and gradually add the sugar (40 gram).
-WHIP the eggs until bubbles appear and the eggs are lukewarm.
+Add two eggs to the bowl and place them on top of the pan.
+Start to whisk and gradually add the sugar (40 grams).
+Whip the eggs until bubbles appear and the eggs are lukewarm.

-ADD milk and butter in a small saucepan and heat it up on low heat until the butter melts.
-ADD a small amount of the egg and flour mixture to the small saucepan and combine well.
+Add milk and butter to a small saucepan and heat it up on low heat until the butter melts.
+Add a small amount of the egg and flour mixture to the small saucepan and combine well.

 Use a wooden toothpick to check if it's cooked, when the toothpick comes out clean, the cake is ready.
-DROP the cake from about 20 cm to prevent it from becoming flat.
+Drop the cake about 20 cm to prevent it from becoming flat.

 Meanwhile create the third layer, the matcha mousse.
 Add the egg yolks and sugar in the bowl of your stand mixer and mix until the egg becomes white and fluffy.
-SOAK the other 2 gelatin leaves in cold water.
+Soak the other two gelatin leaves in cold water.